usdoj-crt/crt-portal/docs/Branching_strategy.md

 ----

 ### Contingency
-**Hotfixes** are the way that we approach critical bugs or flaws found in production.
+**Hotfixes** are the way that the team approachs critical bugs or flaws found in production.
 When this happens, a business owner or their designee will request a hotfix.
 Once the solution is identified, the hotfix will undergo PR review and QA at the same time.
 The branch is then merged into the develop branch.
 Once automated tests pass, there is a quick QA, then the code is merged into the upcoming release.
 This auto-deploys after tests with a short QA period.
 Then the code will be merged into master, which will also auto-deploy after tests.